GoraNetwork/gora-dao-smartcontracts/README.md

 - config_proposal: Configures a Proposal contract!
 Returns the Proposal contract ID!
 - update_manager_address: Updates Proposal manager address!
 Returns new manager address.
 - activate_proposal: Activates a Proposal voting!
 Returns the Proposal contract ID!
-- close_proposal: Force closes a Proposal contract as last resort.
+- close_proposal: Force closes a Proposal contract as a last resort.
 Returns the Proposal contract ID!
 - proposal_participate: Participates with a member account into a Proposal!
 Returns the participating member's account address!
 - proposal_withdraw_participate: Withdraws participation of a member account from a Proposal!
 Returns the withdrawing member's account address!
 - proposal_vote: Votes for a Proposal!
 Returns the voting member's account address concatenated with vote!